eugeniatel/eugeniatel.github.io/_pages/about.md

 # Eugenia

 I do things in communication and research.<br>
-This page is meant as a home base to share things I'm learning, my work, and other random thoughts.
+This page is meant as a home base to share things I'm learning.

 ### Past written works